helloturbine/turbine-docs/docs/records/components.md

 ![Order Index  Page](../../static/img/create_component.gif)

-## How to edit the remote SKU on a Component in Turbine
+## How to edit the Remote SKU on a Component in Turbine

 The Remote SKU of a component can only be edited on the component details page.
 After navigating to the component details page, select the "Edit" button adjacent to the Remote SKU.
 A modal will pop up with a text box that can be edited.
 Your change will permeate through the app upon saving.